 Buy-to-let property: diversification, income – and mistakes to avoid

 The residential property market in Luxembourg has enjoyed heady growth over the past decade, with home prices increasing by 131% between the beginning of 2010 and the first quarter of 2022, according to Eurostat.
 Since then, however, inflation, rising interest rates and the impact of war in Ukraine have taken their toll on economic activity and investor confidence, leading to a drop in real estate prices.
-In the first 11 months of 2023 Luxembourg house prices fell by an average of 7.6% compared with the same period of 2022, while the price of apartments declined by 6.6%.
+In 2023 Luxembourg house prices fell by an average of 7.6% compared to 2022, while the price of apartments declined by 6.6%.

 Hitherto, the price of housing in Luxembourg had been among the most stable in the EU, with only one previous period of decline in the 21st century – in 2009, in the wake of the global financial crisis, and it proved to be brief.
 Prices continued to rise strongly even during the Covid-19 pandemic, boosted by extremely low interest rates.